 - Lack of quality care: Only a little more than half of those who have sought care for a mental health problem receive minimally adequate treatment; the proportion who receive high-quality care is even lower.1

 Description of the Innovative ActivityA partnership between academic medicine and a Major League Baseball team, the Home Base Program provides clinical care to New England veterans who experience TBI, combat-related stress, or PTSD as a result of their service in Iraq and Afghanistan, regardless of their insurance or ability to pay.
 The program offers diagnostic, treatment, and referral services at a Massachusetts General Hospital outpatient clinic.
 A multidisciplinary staff of psychiatrists, psychologists, physical medicine and rehabilitation specialists, nurses, social workers, and other clinicians provide treatment in the Home Base clinic.
-Four Iraq and Afghanistan veterans are part of the clinical team and are the first point of contact for all veterans entering the program.
-The program also provides counseling and support to the families of these veterans, educates health care providers and others about these conditions, and conducts research.
+Six Iraq and Afghanistan veterans, including two female veterans, are part of the clinical team and are the first point of contact for all veterans entering the program.
+The program also provides clinical counseling and resilience support to the families of these veterans, educates health care providers and others about these conditions, and conducts research.
 Key program elements are described below:

 - Marketing and outreach: Full-time Iraq and Afghanistan veteran outreach staff promote the program through personal contact with veterans and family members, collaboration with other provider groups and veteran-service organizations, and formal and informal community presentations to reduce the stigma associated with deployment and combat-related stress.
 The program uses traditional and social media to publicize its services, including a quarterly newsletter, Facebook, and Twitter.
 It also hosts fundraising and community-education events, holds special events at Fenway Park for veterans and their families, and works closely with media outlets to promote program-related services, activities, and research.